eclipse-apoapsis/ort-server/config/README.md

 it should remain constant during a whole ORT run to warrant consistency.
 Consider the case that configuration data is stored in a version control system.
 The context could then reference a branch that contains the configuration files.
-This branch may change, however, while an ORT run is in progress, so that a worker executed later may see a different configuration than a one started earlier.
+This branch may change, however, while an ORT run is in progress, so that a worker executed later may see a different configuration than the one that started earlier.
 To address this issue, the `ConfigFileProvider` interface defines a `resolveContext()` function that expects a `Context` argument and returns a normalized or resolved context.
 When constructing a `ConfigManager` instance, a flag can be passed whether this function should be called and the resolved context should be stored.
 In the example of the version control system, the provider implementation could in its `resolveContext` operation replace a branch name by the corresponding commit ID to pinpoint the configuration files.
-To support such constellations, at the beginning of an ORT run the context should be resolved once and then stored in the database.
+To support such constellations, at the beginning of an ORT run, the context should be resolved once and then stored in the database.
 Workers started later in the pipeline should obtain it from there.

 The interface of the `ConfigManager` class is similar to the ones of the wrapped provider interfaces with a few convenience functions.